As Covid-19 or Coronavirus continues to spread across the world, it is causing major disruption to travel plans for millions of people.

 That will depend on your travel insurance policy.
 Many standard travel insurance policies will not cover claims if you have travelled against Foreign and Commonwealth Office advice.
 You should make sure that you have adequate travel insurance before you travel.

-For further advice, please contact Elisabeth Glover at the details below.
+For further advice, please contact Elisabeth Glover.